mvaz/PyData-London2015/README.md

     conda env create
     source activate pyldn
     pip install -r requirements.txt

     #if you want to use PostgreSQL
     conda install -c https://conda.binstar.org/anaconda psycopg2

+    #For the Spark stuff you need to install it.
+I am on a Mac, using Homebrew and install Spark 1.4.0
+    brew install apache-spark

 ## References